 Some computer models allow you to use your system as a high-resolution monitor for gaming.
-Two HDMI game console ports are located on right side of the computer, at the bottom.
+An HDMI game console port is located on right side of the computer, at the bottom.
 You can get audio from the internal speakers, from headphones, or from external speakers connected to the A/V source connector (audio out) (1) located at the back of the computer.

-- 1. Connect the game box cable to an HDMI port to enable onscreen display. - 2.
-Connect the external speaker audio cable to the A/V source connector (1). - To adjust the screen display, see Adjusting incoming-video display settings with HP Picture-in-Picture (PIP) application on page 13. - 4.
-To switch between full screen mode and partial screen mode, tap the gaming image on the screen, or left click on the mouse.
+- 1. Connect the game box cable to the HDMI port to enable onscreen display. - 2.
+Connect the external speaker audio cable to the A/V source connector (1). - To switch between full screen mode and partial screen mode, tap the gaming image on the screen, or left click on the mouse.